Esri/Dejavu/README.md

 Dejavu works in 4 modes:

-- disabled
-- cleanRecord
-- supplementalRecord
-- playback

-##### disabled mode
-Does nothing - requests and responses go out over the network as normal.
+- `disabled` - Does nothing; requests and responses go out over the network as normal.

-##### cleanRecord mode
-First deletes the cache, then records any network traffic to the cache.
+- `cleanRecord` - First deletes the cache, then records any network traffic to the cache.

-##### supplementalRecord mode
-Records any network traffic to the cache.
+- `supplementalRecord` - Records any network traffic to the cache.
 Does not delete the database first.

-##### playback
-Intercepts requests and gets the responses from the cache.
+- `playback` - Intercepts requests and gets the responses from the cache.

-##### Sample Code

 Recording:
 ```swift